code-star/rxjs-101/presentation/reveal.md

 - Implementation of the Observable pattern in Javascript
 - Used heavily by `Angular`
-- Lot's of adoption in libraries like
+- Lots of adoption in libraries like
   - `Redux-observable`
   - `VueRx`
 - Java/Scala also have their implementation.